Page 73

 AI Interpretation

-Diana arrives as a vision of beauty so startling and direct that money, labor, poetry, and even self-destruction have to be judged against her presence.
+Diana arrives as a vision of beauty so startling and direct that labor, family, poetry, and even self-destruction have to be judged against her presence.

 The poem keeps asking whether beauty is discovery or illusion, but it never lets itself retreat from the force of what it has seen.
-Mussel soup, children, labor, and the "wide book of poetry" bring the vision down into a lived world rather than leaving it abstract.
-Its final moral turn is severe: killing belongs to others, and that prohibition includes the self.
+The handwritten annotation and the family insertion make the page feel actively revised around thought and kinship.
+Mussel soup, children, labor, and the wide book of poetry bring the vision down into a lived world rather than leaving it abstract, and the final moral turn is severe: killing belongs to others, and that prohibition includes the self.

 Diana: beautiful, startling, respectful.
 References Pascal and a clause in the wide book of poetry that killing is for others, and that includes yourself.